Last Updated on November 23, 2020

 My plan is to continually add new information to this guide.
 I’m treating it as an ever-evolving living document on raising chickens.

 I truly hope this guide is helpful and provides you with all the information you’ll need to start raising chickens on your farm or in your backyard today.

 Before you start raising chickens on your farm or in your backyard, you should determine what your goals are for raising chickens.

-Are you wanting to raise chickens for eggs or meat?
-Are you wanting to hatch and sell a certain breed of chicken to other people?
+Do you want to raise chickens for eggs or meat?
+Do you want to hatch and sell a certain breed of chicken to other people?

-Are you wanting to start an egg business or a poultry business?
+Do you want to start an egg business or a poultry business?
 Or do you just want to raise them for yourself?